Academic freedom and freedom of expression are paramount values of UTS.

 For help or support in making a report, students may contact a UTS counsellor.
 Counsellors can provide you with confidential support and assistance, help you with the reporting process and discuss your options.

-Staff are encouraged to discuss any incidents with your supervisor, Human Resources Unit (HRU) or by accessing the Employee Assistance Program (EAP).
+Staff are encouraged to discuss any incidents with your supervisor, the People Unit or by accessing the Employee Assistance Program (EAP).

-If you do not wish to report an incident but require support or assistance in managing a breach of the Academic Freedom and Freedom of Expression Policy, a UTS counsellor, manager, HRU or the EAP are available to provide the necessary support and advice.
+If you do not wish to report an incident, but require support or assistance in managing a breach of the Academic Freedom and Freedom of Expression Policy, a UTS counsellor, supervisor, the People Unit or the EAP are available to provide the necessary support and advice.

 Making a report related to intimidation and harassment when exercising academic freedom